 The production and consumption of organic foods has increased in recent years, so more foodborne outbreaks that are associated with organic foods have been reported.
 Because public health officials do not collect and record the food production method in outbreak investigations, the study’s authors could not assess risk of outbreaks in organic foods to those due in conventionally produced foods.

 The study’s authors concluded by saying that “consumers should not assume organic foods to be more or less safe than foods produced by conventional methods.
 Proper handling, preparation, and storage of foods, regardless of production method, are necessary to prevent foodborne illness.
+Foods can be contaminated anywhere along the supply chain from farm to fork.
 Food safety requires focused attention by consumers, regardless of whether foods are produced organically or conventionally.
 Consumers should be aware of the risk of milk and produce consumed raw, including organic.”
 This study was the first step to understanding that there are risks posed by organic food, and how to quantify it, according to the authors.